-Is it wasting your youth when you spend a big part of it, sitting in an Italian cafe preferable at a table outside, watching people and at the same time hoping not to be seen by a certain group of them like mums and teachers.
+Is it wasting your youth when you spend a big part of it, sitting in an Italian ice cafe preferable at a table outside, watching people and at the same time hoping not to be seen by a certain group of them like moms and teachers.
 If you are having a flipper in front of you, I would say: NO not at all.
-That was my preferred treat for one whole summer, which had been spaghetti ice cream before, after that I had chocolate ice cream alternate with hazelnut milk shake, followed by fresh orange juice and then cappuccino, no one was drinking latte at this point in recent history.
-I bet this Italian cafe made a fortune with all the young people hanging around and spending their pocket money on ice cream but at the same time I am feeling sorry for the staff, it wasn’t always easy with us and this place was packed all the time.
+That was my preferred treat for one whole summer, which had been spaghetti ice cream before, after that I had chocolate ice cream alternate with hazelnut milkshake, followed by fresh orange juice and then cappuccino, no one was drinking a latte at this point in recent history.
+I bet this Italian ice cafe made a fortune with all the young people hanging around and spending their pocket money on ice cream but at the same time I am feeling sorry for the staff, it wasn’t always easy with us and this place was packed all the time.

 flipper: orange juice and ice cream float

-2-3 oranges per serving, depending on the size of your oranges and your glass
+- 2-3 oranges per serving, depending on the size of your oranges and your glass

-whipped cream (I don't like it, that's why it's not in the pictures)
+- whipped cream (I don't like it, that's why it's not in the pictures)

-You can chill your glass in your freezer, a few minutes will be enough.
+- You can chill your glass in your freezer, a few minutes will be enough.

-Press oranges, remove the seeds.
+- Press oranges, remove the seeds.
 Add ice cream scoops piled high until you reach the rim of your glass.
 Pour over orange juice and top with whipped cream if you like.
 Serve immediately with a straw and a spoon.